 This guidance is intended to assist with hospital response to COVID-19.
-With the Governor's authorization as conferred in the disaster proclamation issued on March 6, 2020 and as extended on June 3, 2020, all statutory and regulatory provisions that would impose an impediment to implementing this guidance are suspended.
+With the Governor's authorization as conferred in the disaster proclamation issued on March 6, 2020 and as extended on June 3, 2020 and on August 31, 2020, all statutory and regulatory provisions that would impose an impediment to implementing this guidance are suspended.
 Those suspensions will remain in place while the proclamation of disaster emergency remains in effect.